ben-strasser/fast-cpp-csv-parser/README.md

 };
 ```

 The read function should fill the provided buffer with at most `size` bytes from the data source.
 It should return the number of bytes actually written to the buffer.
 If data source has run out of bytes (because for example an end of file was reached) then the function should return 0.
-If a fatal error occures then you can throw an exception.
+If a fatal error occurs then you can throw an exception.
 Note that the function can be called both from the main and the worker thread.
-However, it is guarenteed that they do not call the function at the same time.
+However, it is guaranteed that they do not call the function at the same time.

 Lines are read by calling the `next_line` function.
 It returns a pointer to a null terminated C-string that contains the line.
 If the end of file is reached a null pointer is returned.
 The newline character is not included in the string.
 You may modify the string as long as you do not write past the null terminator.
 The string stays valid until the destructor is called or until next_line is called again.
 Windows and `*`nix newlines are handled transparently.
 UTF-8 BOMs are automatically ignored and missing newlines at the end of the file are no problem.